 From game tables in the office and flexible work schedules to paid time off for passion projects, employers are continually coming to the table with new and exciting ways to keep workers happy and, ultimately, loyal to a company.
 However, one traditional benefit remains at the top of many employees’ must-have lists – the 401(k).

 A 401(k): More important than ever

-Employers say a retirement savings program, such as a 401(k), is rising in value as a benefit offering (partly because the Affordable Care Act has devalued health insurance).
+Employers say a retirement savings program, such as a 401(k), is rising in value as a benefit offering.
 However, one key piece here that determines the value of the 401(k) to employees is an employer match, contributions that an employer makes into the account (and that may be in addition to any employee’s contributions).

 If you do provide your employees with a 401(k) plan, employer matches are entirely optional.
 You can always decide to add this feature later, or you can elect to offer a partial match.

 Read on to learn the basics of employer matches.

 1. What’s a typical employer match?

 Regardless of whether or not automatic enrollment is part of a 401(k) plan, the matching amount contributed by employers varies greatly from one company to the next.
 According to 401(k) plan data analyzed by Vanguard, among plans with single- or multi-tier match formulas, the average match on employee contributions is 4.7% of their annual salary, a record high since 2008’s Great Recession.
 Combined with the average employee contribution of 8.8%, average total 401(k) contributions in 2022 were 11.3%.
 Though it’s slightly lower than the 11.6% reported in 2021, it still indicates both employers and employees are focused on long-term savings.

 2. Can I afford a match?